 Do you know what a debt collector is?

-When banks have trouble collecting payment from debtors, they hire a debt collector (who works for a collection agency) to collect the debt.
+When banks and other businesses have trouble collecting payment from debtors, they hire a debt collection agency to collect the debt.
 Debt collectors must practice within the limits of the Fair Debt Collection Practices Act

 to get you to pay a debt.
 Unpaid debt collections might appear on your credit report, affect your credit score, and keep you from getting other credit cards, loans, jobs, and apartments.